cyanea-bt/Qud-CleaningRobots/README.md

 ## Changelog

+### TBD, next major update
+#### Version 1.1
+* Re-pathed all instances of `Ava` to `Ceres`.
+* Added scrapped cleaners.
+3 of them are guaranteed to appear in Golgotha, and they can be repaired into dormant cleaners.
+They're also guaranteed to be dropped on death by cleaners themselves.
+* Added dormant cleaners.
+You can get them through tinkering (use Psychometry or find a data disk) or by repairing a scrapped cleaner.
+Dormant cleaners can be deployed to create a neutral cleaner anywhere you want!
+It won't have any special allegiance to you, though.
+* Non-hostile cleaners can now be deactivated from their context menu to turn them into dormant cleaners.
+The reprogrammed cleaner in Grit Gate is an exception, for obvious reasons.
+* Cleaners no longer spawn lacquered.
+* Cleaners are now always neutral, regardless of your robot reputation.
+They'll still fight back if you attack them, or attack another robot near them.

 ### 22 June, 2024
 #### Version 1.0.3
 * Updated to work with game version 2.0.207.72, which featured breaking API changes.